sofar/how-to-clear/05-rpms.md

 ~/mix $ mixer bundle edit dmidecode
 ```

-Add the `dmidecode` or `demidecode-bin` (your choice) RPM file name to
+Add the `dmidecode2` RPM file name to the bundle, and you're ready to
-the bundle, and you're ready to deploy the change:
+deploy the change:

 ```
 ~/mix $ sudo mixer build all